QaisarRajput/teach-lums-machine.learning.course/README.md

 #### Data required for experiments
 - House price predictor : The data is inside the folder.
+- Heart disease predictor : The data is inside the folder
 - Sentiment Analysis : Since the data is big in size, download it from this [link](https://drive.google.com/file/d/1a5o2Duq_-5ouZN5fS_pJwGn_pkntVqzb/view?usp=sharing). it is a zip file, so extract it in the Sentiment Analysis folder
 - The folder structure should look like this